U.S. TAXPAYER SUBSIDIZED LOGGING IN ALASKA BENEFITS CHINA ECONOMY

 Proposal to lift ‘Roadless Rule’ will increase China’s ability to destroy American lands for their profit

 Alexandria, VA– Amidst the coronavirus pandemic, U.S. tensions with China have reached an all-time high.
-Conservative leaders are voicing their disapproval of continuing trade with China, in light of China’s botched handling of the COVID-19 outbreak that has crippled the United States’ economy and killed tens of thousands.
+Conservative leaders are voicing their disapproval of continuing trade with China.
 A contentious trade deal between the US and China involves logging within the Tongass National Forest, where the majority of raw log exports from the Tongass are purchased by the Chinese.

 Citizens for the Republic, the grassroots organization founded by Ronald Reagan, continues to advocate for the maintenance of the ‘Roadless Rule’ protections of the Alaska Tongass National Forest, aslifting the proposal put forth by the Washington DC bureaucracy will open up nearly 10 million protected acres of the 16.7-million-acre forest to industrial-scale clear-cut logging.